Single-Molecule-Sequencing/dorado-bench/log.md

 Change user to whoever submitted the jobs

-Change partition to whichever partition we submitted the jobs to
+Change partition to whichever partition the jobs were submitted to

 Use `grep` to apply filters